HOW CAN YOU BECOME

 What behaviors make a negative impression on others?

-How can you increase your emotional
+How can you increase your emotional and social IQ?

 Participating in a T-group can help you answer these key questions.